Webinar Recap: Crosslinking in Softgel Capsules

 Samir Haddouchi: Analytical Testing

-Samir from SOTAX Pharma Services rounded out the webinar by discussing how to test for crosslinking in softgel capsules.
+Samir Haddouchi from SOTAX Pharma Services rounded out the webinar by discussing how to test for crosslinking in softgel capsules.
 He explained the pharmacopoeial testing methods and what they mean from a regulatory perspective.

 An important insight from his presentation was that while standard testing methods exist for crosslinked capsules, regulatory authorities may still request additional in vivo data even when products pass these tests—particularly for certain types of drug compounds.